How to Get a Relieving Letter When Your Employer Hasn't Paid You?

 saswatabanerjee

-Is there even a chance that you will get your money ?
+Is there even a chance that you will get your money?

-So you may as well give him the no dues letter and get your relieving letter that is cortical to you
+The company has closed.
+Any attempt at legal action is a further waste of time and money.
+So you may as well give him the no dues letter and get your relieving letter that is crucial to you.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute